damianfraszczak/web2vec/README.md

 Website analysis is crucial in various fields, such as SEO, where it helps improve website ranking, and in security, where it aids in identifying phishing sites.
 By building datasets based on known safe and malicious websites, Web2Vec facilitates the collection and analysis of their parameters, making it an ideal solution for these tasks.

+Crucial factors:
+- All-in-One Solution: Web2Vec is an all-in-one solution that allows for the collection of a wide range of information about websites.
+- Efficiency and Expertise: Building a similar solution independently would be very time-consuming and require specialized knowledge.
+Web2Vec not only integrates with available APIs but also scrapes results from services like Google Index using Selenium.
+- Open Source Advantage: Publishing this tool as open source will facilitate many studies, making them simpler and allowing researchers and industry professionals to focus on more advanced tasks.
+- Continuous Improvement: New techniques will be added successively, ensuring continuous growth in this area.

 ## Features
 - Crawler Implementation: Easily crawl specified websites with customizable depth and allowed domains.
 - Network Analysis: Build and analyze networks of connected websites.